DrakeRyzer/DrakeSW5E/Species/Droid/Droid, Class I/Index.md

 Your creature type is droid (class I).

 ***Knowledge Protocol.*** <br>
-You have proficiency in two Intelligence, Wisdom, or Charisma skills of your choice.
+You have proficiency in two Intelligence or Wisdom skills of your choice.

 ***Tech Dabbler*** <br>
 Choose one of the following class I droid subcategories, you gain Tech Powers coresponding to your chosen subcategory.